brettcodling/KubeEase/USER_GUIDE.md

 KubeEase remembers your namespace selections per context:

 **How it works**:
-1. When you select namespaces, they're stored for the current context
+1. When you select namespaces, they're automatically saved for the current context
-2. Switching contexts saves your current selections
+2. Switching contexts saves your current selections and restores the new context's selections
-3. Returning to a context restores your previous selections
-4. Memory is session-based (cleared on app restart)
+3. Namespace selections persist between app restarts
+4. Each context maintains its own independent namespace selection

 **Benefits**:
 - Faster context switching
 - No need to reselect namespaces each time
-- Maintains your workflow preferences
+- Maintains your workflow preferences across sessions
+- Seamless experience when working with multiple clusters

 ### Session State Preservation